 Delhi-NCR Heatwave Hits Record 45C, Families Suffer As Relief Fades

-delhi-ncr heatwave record -
+delhi-ncr heatwave record:

-April 28, 2026 AI Editorial Team
+April 28, 2026 Editorial Team

 Residents of Delhi-NCR continue to grapple with relentless heatwave conditions as temperatures soar beyond the 40°C mark, with the India Meteorological Department (IMD) issuing fresh warnings that there is no immediate respite in sight.
 The prolonged spell of extreme heat has raised concerns over public health, water supply, and overall living conditions across the region.